shshshamilll/ADBOT/README.md

 ```
 python main.py --insert "lil peep - save that sheet"
 ```
-Generation a text for control image
+Generation a text for control image:
 ```
 python main.py --show
 ```
-Generation an image
+Generation an image:
 ```
-python main.py --object "a can of soda" --number 4
+python main.py --object "a can of soda" --number 4 --strength 0.076
 ```
 ## Results
 ![](results.png)